Q. In what ways does Ted Hughes use animal imagery to contrast the primal energies of the natural world with the domesticated spirit of human society?

 “The Thought-Fox” offers a different perspective, presenting creativity as a wild fox emerging in the silent, snow-covered landscape of the poet’s mind. – This imagery contrasts with human thought’s structured, often restrictive process.

-It shows how far modern life is from nature’s spontaneous and instinctual forces.
+It shows modern life is far from nature’s spontaneous and instinctual forces.

 Lastly, “That Morning” is about the natural world’s raw beauty and power through the depiction of salmon swimming upstream.
 Their fight and ability to overcome challenges symbolize the natural energy flowing through the world, untouched by humans.